Skip to main content Skip to navigation

 You are required to attend all of the classes you have signed up for in Tabula.
 In order to keep class sizes stable, you are not permitted to swap your group unless there is a compelling reason, like a timetable clash.
 Please inform the Postgraduate Office if this is the case and we will try to allocate you to an alternative class.

-At the start of each module Support and Feedback class your tutor will record your attendance or absence and input this data into Tabula within 24 hours (please note that late arrival (after 15 minutes) may result in an absence being recorded by your class tutor).
+At the start of each core module Support and Feedback class your tutor will record your attendance or absence and input this data into Tabula within 24 hours (please note that late arrival (after 15 minutes) may result in an absence being recorded by your class tutor).
 If you have been marked 'absent' you will see an 'Absent' flag appear on your Tabula page next to the class in question.

 For short-lived illnesses, you should provide a self-certification form as evidence, which you can obtain from the MSc formLink opens in a new windowsLink opens in a new window webpage.
 You can submit a maximum of 2 absences per academic year using the self-certification process.